senli-rrc/li_jason_coding_assignment14/README.md

    This will:
    - Build the development Docker image
-   - Start Storybook with hot reload
+   - Start Portfolio with hot reload
    - Mount your local source code for live editing
-   - Make Storybook available at `http://localhost:8013`
+   - Make Portfolio available at `http://localhost:8013`

 2. **Stop the development environment**